 Using non-hosted phone systems allows companies to customize their system as they see fit, sometimes in ways that hosted phone system plans do not offer.

 The ability to customize features within a phone system can have a dramatic impact on a company’s appearance to the outside world, as customers who encounter a company’s phone system often use the experience as a reflection of the company’s accessibility, effectiveness, and professionality.

-Additionally, non-hosted phone systems are preferred as a means of protecting data security and ensuring that a company is safe from data exposure.
+Additionally, some organizations consider non-hosted systems as a preferred means of protecting data security and ensuring that a company is safe from data exposure.

 Typically, a non-hosted phone system will have a lower total cost of ownership over the lifespan of the phone system to offset its larger upfront cost.

 Perhaps the most prominent downside of implementing a non-hosted system is that it requires a significantly more expensive up-front cost than a hosted system.

 This is due to costs associated with the hardware (the PBX) and installation of the system, as well as providing space to house the materials.
 However, just as with other office equipment, leasing the phone system is a reliable way to reduce the front-loaded capital burden of purchasing a non-hosted system.